rackerlabs/rackspace-how-to/content/cloud-backup/cloud-backup-basic-troubleshooting-on-window-2008-servers.md

 * Cloud Backup uses all of the server’s resources.

-As a Managed Infrastructure customer who administers your own servers, this article helps you diagnose if the server is experiencing an issue that you can remedy, or if the issue should be escalated to a member of Rackspace Support.
-This article points provides helpful information that you can include when you create a ticket that might expedite the response.
+As a Managed Infrastructure customer who administers your own servers, this article helps you to diagnose if the server is experiencing an issue that you can remedy, or if the issue should be escalated to a member of Rackspace Support.
+This article provides helpful information that you can include when you create a ticket that might expedite the response.

 ## Check for open issues